Erie National Wildlife Refuge: Climate

 According to the Trewartha climate classification system, Erie National Wildlife Refuge has a Temperate Continental climate (Dc) with warm summers (b), cold winters (0) and year-around precipitation.
 Dcbo climates are characterized by at least one month having an average mean temperature ≤ 32.0 °F, four to seven months with an average mean temperature ≥ 50.0 °F, all months with an average mean temperature < 72.0 °F and no significant precipitation difference between seasons.
 Although most summer days are comfortably humid at Erie National Wildlife Refuge, episodes of heat and high humidity can occur with heat index values > 95 °F. Since 1981, the highest air temperature was 98.2 °F on 07/16/1988, and the highest average mean dew point was 72.1 °F on 07/21/2011.
 The average wettest month is July which corresponds with the annual peak in thunderstorm activity.
 Since 1981, the wettest calendar day was 3.91 inches (99 mm) on 09/09/2004.
 During the winter months, the plant hardiness zone is 5b with an average annual extreme minimum air temperature of -13.9 °F. Since 1981, the coldest air temperature was -25.2 °F on 01/19/1994.
 Episodes of extreme cold and wind can occur with wind chill values < -27 °F. The average annual snowfall total is ≈ 80 inches (≈ 203 cm).
 Ice storms and large snowstorms depositing ≥ 12 inches (30 cm) are frequent, particularly during Lake-effect snow events and nor’easters.

+Climate data for Erie National Wildlife Refuge Admin Building and Visitor Contact Station.
+1981-2010 Averages (1981-2018 Records).